yoyosource/BOTC-HomeBrew/Demon/Revenant/README.md

 ### Authors
 - Noel
+- Marcus

 ## Summary

 "Each night* choose a player they die.
-When someone talks publicly about your role they may die in the Night."
+When someone talks publicly about your role they might die in the Night."

 Each night* he chooses a player that dies.
-When someone was talking about the Revenant in public they might die in the night aswell.
+When someone was talking about the Revenant in public they might die in the night as well.

 The moment the word Revenant or anything close to it, falls in Public the player saying it might die at night.
 The Revenant is often seen as an aggressive type of ghost getting more aggressive when someone talks about him.